Dark Matter as Incomplete Crystallization: Neutrality, Abundance, and a 1.719 GeV Mass from the Octahedral Void

 .

-All 30 pairwise intersections.
-Table 3 lists every skew pair of K
+Table 2 lists every skew pair of

 2,2,2

-together with its first-
+together with its rst-

 shell intersection size.
 All 30 entries equal 10; no pair gives any other value.
 The uniformity is